Neeya?: Production

 Sripriya saw the Hindi film Nagin (1976) with her mother and liked one of the film's songs, wishing for a potential film featuring her and a song set to the same tune.
 A week later, her mother bought the rights to remake Nagin in Tamil; the remake was titled Neeya?.
 Durai was approached to direct; though busy, he ultimately agreed.
 The male lead role was first offered to Rajinikanth, who could not accept due to scheduling conflicts; the role later went to Kamal Haasan.

 Soundtrack

 Music was composed by Shankar–Ganesh.
-Lyrics were written by Kannadasan, Vaali, Pulamaipithan and Alangudi Somu.

 Release and reception

 Neeya? was released on 13 January 1979, the week of Pongal.
 On 28 January 1979 Ananda Vikatan rated the film 50 out of 100, appreciating it for putting together an ensemble cast and for showing the snake in a limited manner, yet creating the right impact.
+Naagai Dharuman of Anna praised the acting, music, cinematography, dialogues and direction.
 The film was a commercial success, running for over 100 days in theatres.